 Northern Irish painter John Luke studied at the Belfast School of Art and the Slade School of Fine Art, London.
 His stylized landscape and figurative studies drew on the techniques of the Italian Renaissance painters he admired.
 Luke had his first solo exhibition in Belfast in 1946.
 In 1950, as part of the Festival of Britain, he was commissioned to paint a mural in the City Hall, Belfast.
-Luke also completed a number of later public commissions.
+Luke has completed many public commissions.
 He taught at the Belfast School of Art from 1953 to 1973.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.